eetay/aws-cloudformation/rabbit-cluster/README.md

 ```

 Take a snapshot of the machine, put the ID of your snapshot in the cloudformation template, and you're there!

+#### TODO list:
+* make use of private subnets for cluster instances
+* use ec2 VPC endpoint instead of public IP addresses for cluster instances